pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 Official selection of photos from the event is [available on Google Photos](https://goo.gl/photos/agrkCMUQksNKqsGG7).

 <!--
+TODO rewrite
+TODO AFAIK we did not have any mobile apps this year... but we had @benAbraham saving our ass on frontend and in design TODO mention the conf moved from Brno to Prague
+TODO mention the team and the head of conference changed TODO mention how we started the hard way http://blog.python.cz/pycon-cz-2017-changes-date-and-venue

 ## Community organizations

 The core organizing team had grand expectations for this year’s event and it’s incredible to look back at all the things we have accomplished together.
 Not only did we completely rebrand PyCon CZ this year, we launched an entirely new and [reusable Django based website](https://github.com/pyvec/cz.pycon.org-2016), a mobile app ([iOS](https://itunes.apple.com/us/app/pycon-cz-2016/id1166720746), [Android](https://play.google.com/store/apps/details?id=cz.pycon.pyconcz)) and so much more!